top of page

 Detox to Heal & Repair

 I feel the need to defy time, so I'm plunging into the world of holistic rejuvenation with enthusiasm.
 It's taken a few years to be able to plan a proper detox.
-It used to be a regular annual, or bi-annual event where I would garner all my willpower to stop addictive behaviour, which included a ritual of a coffee or two per day, chocolate at least once a day, and then extra things like the occasional cocktail, chips, popcorn and so on.
-These are not required dietary foods to keeps us healthy, positive and well balanced, these are food drugs that make us feel good instantaneously, usually loaded with unhealthy fats and sugars.
+It used to be a regular annual or bi-annual event where I would garner all my willpower to stop addictive behaviour, which included a ritual of a coffee or two per day, chocolate at least once a day, and then extra things like the occasional cocktail, chips, popcorn and so on.
+These are not required nutritional foods to keep us healthy, positive, and well-balanced; they are food drugs that make us feel good instantaneously, loaded with unhealthy fats and sugars.

 Mara Schiavetti